lseljak92/pacman/README.md

 10. All circles need to be eaten for the player to win the game.
 11. Pac-Man game needs to have at least four ghosts/enemies.

-Some extra functionalities of the original arcade game were also applied.
+Some other functions of the original arcade game were also applied in this version.
 For example, one of the power ups allows Pac-Man to be "stronger" than the enemies.
 Its health is not affected when he collects larger Pac-Dots.
+There are also speed boosts (pear), extra lives (small Pac-Man icon) and extra points (cherry) power ups.

 ## How to Run
 * Clone or download the project to create a copy on your local machine.
 If you need help on cloning the repository using the command line follow this link: https://services.github.com/on-demand/github-cli/clone-repo-cli.